Successfully Grow Fruit Trees in Your Garden

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Pollination is another important factor to consider before purchasing any fruit trees to plant.
-Apples, pears, and plums need cross-pollination for fruit production to occur, so you will need to plan on planting more than one variety of tree.
-Peaches, nectarines, and figs are self-fruitful meaning you won’t need multiple plants for pollination and fruit production.
+Apples, pears and plums need cross pollination for fruit production to occur, so you will need to plan on planting more than one variety of tree.
+Peaches, nectarines, and figs are self fruitful meaning you won’t need multiple plants for pollination and fruit production.
 Many fruit trees depend on honeybees for pollination so it will be important to not apply insecticides when trees are in full bloom since honeybees are susceptible to many insecticides.

 Variety selection is often a factor that is not considered enough when picking out varieties of fruit trees.
 Not all varieties of fruit trees work in our Eastern North Carolina climate, just because you see it in the grocery store does not mean we can grow it well here.
 Most fruit trees (apples, peaches) need a set number of chilling hours to develop flower buds and leaf buds.
 Chilling hours is the time between 32 and 45°F. In Southeastern North Carolina we have 800 to 1,000 chilling hours.
 The number of needed chilling hours will vary with different varieties of fruit trees, so it is important to do your research on recommended varieties for our area.

 When considering varieties you will also want to research what recommended varieties have pest resistance.
 Having a variety with pest resistance when available can reduce the amount or times you would have to apply a pesticide.
-Many types of fruit trees have a lot of common insect and disease problems, so routine pesticide applications is essential for most fruit trees, especially peaches and apples, to have reliable fruit production.
-Figs would be the best fruit tree to select is you want to grow one organically or do not want to deal with routine spraying.
+Many types of fruit trees have a lot of common insect and disease problems, so routine pesticide applications are essential for most fruit trees, especially peaches and apples, to have reliable fruit production.
+Figs would be the best fruit tree to select if you want to grow one organically or do not want to deal with routine spraying.

 Fruit trees can be a challenging plant to grow in the garden.
 They do require some routine management like pruning and pest control.
 However, it can be very rewarding to successfully grow your own fruit.